China–Mozambique relations: Political relations

-Trade and investment
+Economic relations

+Mozambique and China both participate in the multi-lateral group Forum Macao, which China formed in 2003 to increase economic and commercial cooperation between China and the Portuguese-speaking countries.

 China's pattern of trade with Mozambique differs from that with their major trading partners on the African continent, such as Angola, Nigeria, and Sudan.
 China mainly imports agricultural and fisheries products from Mozambique, but few raw materials, while exporting manufactured goods and machinery.
 Between 2004 and 2006, bilateral trade tripled in value from US$70 million to US$210 million, making China one of Mozambique's three largest trading partners, behind South Africa and Portugal.
 China has also become a major buyer of Mozambican timber; despite local regulations forbidding the export of unprocessed logs, which aim to force foreign countries hoping to gain access to Mozambican resources to invest in setting up processing facilities in the country, many logs are exported illegally.
 Chinese businessmen are not typically involved in the actual practise of logging; instead, it is performed mainly by locals, who then bring the logs to buyers in port cities.

 China has also become an increasingly important player in Mozambique's construction industry; over one-third of Mozambique's new road construction is now carried out by Chinese contractors.
 Contractors from other countries, who have been losing out on business due to their higher costs, complain that the Chinese contractors make no effort to transfer skills or technology to locals, and do not make use of local or regional labour subcontractors, instead preferring to import and manage their own workers.
 However, Chinese-run construction sites are better-organised and have a lower rate of pilferage.
 In the first 10 months of 2012, the value of trade was US$1.1 billion, with Mozambique being the 23rd largest trading partner of China.

-Development aid
+Aid

 In addition to trade, China has begun providing development aid to Mozambique as well.
 The Export-Import Bank of China have made soft loans to Mozambique for infrastructure construction, for example providing US$60 million in 2006, and have twice cancelled large proportions of the country's debt to China, forgiving US$22 million in 2001 and US$30 million in 2007.
 They have also built a number of government buildings and public facilities free of charge, such as the national parliament building and the national stadium.
 According to AidData, from 2000 to 2012, there are approximately 52 Chinese official development finance projects identified in Zimbabwe through various media reports.

+On its 2017 medical mission to Africa, the People's Liberation Army Navy hospital ship Peace Ark traveled to Mozambique where its staff treated 9,881 Mozambiquan patients.